MMD-Flagger: Leveraging Maximum Mean Discrepancy to Detect Hallucinations: Conclusion

 \section{Conclusion}

 In this work, we introduced \texttt{MMD-Flagger}, a method for hallucination detection based on the Maximum Mean Discrepancy (MMD) metric.
-The key idea is to compare output sequences generated by beam search and stochastic sampling across varying temperature settings.
+The key idea is to compare output sequences generated by a default decoding strategy and stochastic sampling across varying temperature settings.
 By measuring the distributional distance between these sequences using MMD, \texttt{MMD-Flagger} achieves detection performance on par with the strongest uncertainty-based estimation methods on two machine translation benchmarks.
 The method's performance is robust with respect to changes in the output vectorization and choice of the kernel.

-Future work includes extending \texttt{MMD-Flagger} to other generation tasks such as summarization or question-answering, using LLMs such as Qwen~\citep{Yang-2024-Qwen} or Llama~\citep{Grattafiori-2024llama} as models to inspect.
-Benchmark datasets are available \citep{Maynez-etal-2020-faithfulness,Bao-2025-naacl}, and the sampling strategy is the same.
-The challenge here is the size of the models at hand and the outputs.

 Another promising research direction is to investigate the interpretability of \texttt{MMD-Flagger}.
 One possibility is to leverage recent work in feature importance for MMD-based testing~\cite{sutherland2017,mitsuzawa-2023}.
 This would allow to pinpoint embedding features responsible for the detection of hallucinated content by \texttt{MMD-Flagger}.
 Once such variables are located in intermediate layers, interpretability techniques such as Layerwise Relevance Propagation~\citep{Montavon-2019} could be applied to analyze how these variables relate to specific encoder layers or segments of the input.